microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * From the App registrations service blade, select Overview.
             > NOTE: Take note of the Application (client) ID.
 This will also be used for your Azure Devops Service Connection in step 3.

-    * Grant newly created Service Principal a Contributor role to your preferred enterprise subscription
+    * Grant newly created Service Principal a Owner to your preferred enterprise subscription
         * Filter for subscriptions and navigate to the subscriptions list
         * Either choose a subscription or create a new one
         * Select your chosen subscription then select the Access control (IAM) tab from the menu blade.
         * Click [+/Add] and select Add role assignment
-            * From the sub-menu, select 'Contributor' as a role from the drop down and search for the newly created Service Principal (i.e. cobalt-hw-admin-sp)
+            * From the sub-menu, select 'Owner' as a role from the drop down and search for the newly created Service Principal (i.e. cobalt-hw-admin-sp)
             ![image](https://user-images.githubusercontent.com/10041279/63488168-a16bf200-c473-11e9-99b0-c1fad7b3611c.png)
             * Click Save